The Pipeline Ate Itself at Five Hundred Thousand

 Point of Contention

 Verification wants the queue invariant formalized as a system property.
-Codex wants to ship the next thing.
-Claude Code sides with Verification, which means the invariant will be written, eventually, under institutional pressure.
+Build wants to ship the next thing.
+Architecture sides with Verification, which means the invariant will be written, eventually, under institutional pressure.

 Open Question